Why choose Expeditions Alaska?

 * * * * * * *

 I'm a guide, not an employer.
-When you decide to call or email and talk about planning a trip, you're talking with the same person who's actually guiding that trip.
-I will be guiding your trip, not some 21 year old intern who's never been to Alaska before.
+When you decide to call or email and talk about planning a trip, you're talking with the same person who's likely guiding that trip.
+I will most likely be guiding your trip, not some 21 year old intern who's never been to Alaska before.
+If I'm not guiding the trip, rest assured an experienced Senior Guide will be running the trip.
 All your questions and concerns become my questions and concerns.
 You're not going out into the backcountry with someone who's never hiked the route before, but someone who has, in most cases, very probably hiked the route as many times or more than probably anyone. * If you're not sure who I am, Say Hello.

 I've been doing this a long time.
 I've also done this all over the world, in South America, Australia, Southeastern US and Alaska.
 I've hiked all the routes on this website; I've hiked, camped, photographed and spent countless hours in these places, and know them, their ecology, biology and some of the geology pretty intimately.
 I've also got all the requisite certifications, permits, licenses, insurance and so on to guide and operate my business.